 recovers the target \(O(\Delta t^{1/2})\) rate for the value process.

 The numerical experiments support this picture.
 In the grid-refinement experiment, performed under the theoretically motivated scaling \(\lambda=2000\,n^{1/2}\), the observed relative error follows the predicted \(n^{-1/2}\) behavior closely.
-In the penalty sweep at fixed resolution, the error continues to decrease as \(\lambda\) increases over the tested range, suggesting that the computations remain in a pre-asymptotic regime in which stronger penalization still improves the approximation and the asymptotic balancing effect is not yet sharply visible.
+In the penalty sweep at a fixed resolution, the error continues to decrease as \(\lambda\) increases over the tested range, suggesting that the balancing effect is not present for our example.

-Several directions remain open.
-On the theoretical side, it would be natural to extend the analysis beyond the decoupled Markovian setting, and to investigate whether comparable quantitative results can be obtained for more general obstacle geometries or less regular coefficients.
-On the numerical side, it would be interesting to combine the present error analysis with more flexible regression or deep-learning-based solvers in higher dimensions.
+However, several directions remain unexplored.
+Theoretically, it would be natural to extend the analysis beyond the decoupled Markovian setting, and investigate whether comparable quantitative results can be obtained for more general obstacle geometries or less regular coefficients.
+On the numerical side, it would be interesting to combine the present error analysis with a more flexible regression or deep-learning-based solvers in higher dimensions.

 \paragraph{Acknowledgments} Hyungbin Park was supported by the National Research Foundation of Korea (NRF) grants funded by the Ministry of Science and ICT (Nos.
-2021R1C1C1011675 and 2022R1A5A6000840).
+2021R1C1C1011675, 2022R1A5A6000840, RS-2026-25488333).
 Financial support from the Institute for Research in Finance and Economics of Seoul National University is gratefully acknowledged.